dujanhung/evtsbx-api-doc/lua/es_Player.md

 the player rotation in world coordinate. use XYZ convention.

 >[!TIP]
->this one is used for MOD seat.
+>this one is used for MOD seat, to partically replace the built-in seat blocks.

 >[!CAUTION]
 >don't use this one to force "drunk" player, as it would cause health risks.